Professional: “Now, What? Perfecting the ‘Elevator’ Pitch” – November 29, 2018

 - Discuss how you’ve directed, coordinated, or managed circumstances to generate positive outcomes in the past—that’s the content decision-makers want to see.

-- And finally, be unmistakably clear in the kind of work you’re looking for—leave nothing to interpretation and call it precisely as you see it—that’s the way to make firm contact.
+- And finally, be unmistakably clear in the kind of work you’re looking for in the future—leave nothing to interpretation and call it precisely as you see it—that’s the way to make firm contact.

 Quite the tall order.
 Nevertheless, it’s something that’s much easier once you cut it down to size.
 At Resume Professors, we know that most people have a pretty good idea of what they want to say—just not how to say it.